-We love working with brands that share the same values about creating a healthy working culture.
+Because we love working with brands that share the same values about creating a healthy working culture, we’d like to share this wellbeing story.
 A shared value that may have a corporate strategy but, like our own founders journey through adversity, often has a very human story behind it.
 These are the stories that inspire change.
 That’s why we’ve decided to share them.

 First up, we have Ian Braid with his wellbeing story.
 A man with significant experience in sports leadership and previously CEO of the British Athletes Commission, who has gone on a journey of discovery.
 Eventually leading him to launch DOCIAsport – a collaborative partnership service to National Governing Bodies (NGBs) of sport and other stakeholders in the sport sector.
 An initiative that offers independent advice, support and guidance on all aspects of Duty of Care in sport.